 This presentation is designed to give you an overview of the tax preparation process so you'll have a good understanding of what is coming and what you might want to take care of before the end of this calendar year.
-Slide 2
+If you've prepared your club taxes in the past, you'll find most things will be the same as last year including electronically filing your federal taxes using the bivio tax program, with some new additions!